Home > ALLOYS > Iron Alloys

 G2 Gray Iron

-G2 is a pearlitic gray iron containing Type A graphite.
-Gray Iron bars made to this specification have optimal strength, wear and hardness when compared to the other gray iron grades.
+G2 is a pearlitic gray iron alloy containing Type A graphite.
+Gray iron bars made to this specification have optimal strength, wear, and hardness compared to the other gray iron grades.
 This material is well suited for applications requiring high resistance to wear and response to heat treatment.
 This specification is similar to ASTM A48 class 40.

 LEARN MORE